-As soon as I see his smirk, I realize that my words sound…well…you know.
-My face burns with embarrassment as he sits at my kitchen table having the coffee I offered him.
+As soon as I see his smirk, I realize that my words sound very, very wrong.
+My face burns with embarrassment as he sits at my kitchen table taking a sip of the coffee I never should have offered him.

-There is nothing interesting about my life as a 39 year old divorcé.
-As Hannah would say, “Jack shit” sums up my life quite nicely…
+There is nothing interesting about my life as a 39 year-old divorcée.
+As Hannah tells me, “Jack shit” is what my life is about…

-I don’t want to have this conversation but Eddie is far from finishing the coffee.
-Now, I regret having offered it to him.
+I don’t want to have this conversation but Eddie is far from finishing the coffee any time soon and is unhurried to leave.
+Now, I really regret having offered it to him.

 Eddie acknowledges my words with a nod.
 Oscar the dog has taken a liking to him and sits quietly at his feet, probably crushing on him too.
 There is a long silence and I shift uncomfortably in my chair.

-“Was that your daughter who was here earlier?
+“Was that your daughter who was leaving when I arrived?
 She’s a pretty girl.”

 “Hannah?
 Yes, she’s quite pretty.”
-I could add what a horrible personality she has but of course I don’t need to air that dirty family laundry.
+I don’t dare add what a horrible personality she has but of course I don’t need to air that dirty family laundry.

 “Well, she has your looks.
-How old is she?”
+How old is Hannah?”

 I take a sip of my own coffee and drink him in with my eyes.
 Sure, Eddie’s sweet and very good-looking but I’m sure that he’s in his late twenties and too old for my Hannah.

-“Hannah’s twenty-one…and you’re a little too old for her…if that’s where you are going with this conversation.
+“Hannah’s twenty-one.
+And you’re a little too old for her if that’s where you are going with that question.
 And she’s got a boyfriend who she’s living with.”

 Eddie leans forward towards me.
 “Don’t worry.
 I’m sure that Hannah’s a lovely girl but she’s not my type.
-Hannah’s mother is much more my type.”
+I prefer women who are more mature.”

 I choke on his words and coffee spits out of my mouth.
-I’m positive that coffee has squirted out my nose too but at this point, my focus is solely on catching my breath.
+I’m positive that coffee has squirted out my nose too but at this point, my focus is solely on trying not to choke.
 Eddie jumps out of his seat and whacks me on the back a few times, looking concerned.
 When I finally stop coughing, he hands me a napkin to wipe my chin and then sits back down.

 “Are you okay?”
-I nod because I have no words.
+I nod and keep nodding because I have no words.
 “Are you sure?”
 I nod again.

-Now it’s Eddie’s turn to nod.
-“I hinted at going for coffee the last time I was here but you either ignored my comment or didn’t take me seriously.”
+“I hinted at going for coffee the last time I was here but I don’t think that you took me seriously.”

 So I didn’t imagine his flirting…

 “But no more hints.
-You’re a resourceful woman around this place and I might not get the chance to ask again so …how you and I go out for coffee sometime?”
+How about you and I go out for coffee sometime?”
 Eddie is totally serious and I’m totally speechless.

-“I’m old enough to ask you out for a coffee date.”
+“Old enough to ask you out for a coffee date.”
 I stare at him blankly until he is forced to respond.
 “I’m thirty.
-And I prefer women who are mature.”
+And you’re…”

 I truly don’t know what else to say.

-“Kate… I won’t take no for an answer.
-At least not yet.”
+“Kate… I won’t take no for an answer, at least not yet.”
 He downs the rest of his coffee, takes out a business card and scribbles something on its back.
-“Here’s my personal number but I’ll call you… All you need to do is say yes.”
+“Here’s my personal number, just so that you have it.
+But I’ll be calling you.
+All you need to do is say yes when I do.”